hyyan/woo-poly-integration/readme.txt

 WooCommerce and Polylang.It makes products and store pages translatable, lets visitors switch languages and order products in their language. and all that from the same interface you love.

+> Please do not ask for support on wordpress forum anymore , it is becoming hard to me to follow issues on wordpress forum , Email and Github , when you want help just open new Github issue so I can help.

 = Features  =